yogawithivana/yogawithivana.github.com/source/about/index.markdown

 <div class="columns">

-<p>Spending more time learning yoga, more I'm aware of it's deepness and endlessness.
+<p>Spending more time learning yoga, more I'm aware of its deepness.
 Even after years of studying it feels like you have just scraped the surface of its vast amount of knowledge.
 Yoga is an experiential science, a way of life, slowly climbing up the 8-fold path, overcoming your kleshas in the pursuit of the stoppage of all fluctuations of the mind.
 I am just at the beginning of my journey and there is still a long way to go, but I'm happy to search for it.
 I believe in life-long learning, being receptive and open to always look at things in a new way.
 I believe in humility and dedication and learning not only with mind but also hearth and stomach.</p>

 </div>